Nivku/Optibus_project/README.md

 # Optibus Fullstack Home Assignment - Vehicle Management App

-This project includes a backend Part (Node.js, Express, TypeScript, Drizzle ORM with SQLite) and a frontend application (React, Vite).
-I used Drizzle to make it easier to connect with the database.
+**This project includes a backend Part (Node.js, Express, TypeScript, Drizzle ORM with SQLite) and a frontend application (React, Vite).
+I used Drizzle to make it easier to send command to the database**

+# App Features
+### The Vehicle Management application offers a comprehensive interface for fleet management, including: ###

+* **Full CRUD Functionality:** Users can Create, Read, Update, and Delete vehicles via the main table and dedicated forms/buttons.

+* **Status Management:** Quick status changes (Available, InUse, Maintenance) are handled directly through dropdown menus in the table.

+* **Data Filtering & Search:** The list can be quickly filtered by License Plate, vehicle Status, and sorted by the creation date.

+* **List view information:** Vehicle ID, License Plate, Status, and Created At date.

+* **Validation Enforcement:** The application enforces business logic, such as preventing the deletion of vehicles that are InUse or Maintenance and the 5% rule for Maintenance.